Differences between standard cost and standard costing

 - Measurement of actual costs.

-- There is a comparison of the actual costs with the standard costs to find out the variances.
+- There is a comparison of the actual costs with the standard costs to determine the variances.

 - Analysis of variances for ascertainment of the reason for variances.
 The appropriate action where necessary so that maximum efficiency may be achieved.